mattiaventola/DataScienceLab/README.md

-# Time Series Prediction: one week ENERGY DEMANDD prediction
+# Time Series Prediction: one week ENERGY DEMAND prediction

 Prediction of ENERGY DEMAND into the italian market